TIMESAT/TIMESAT_GUI/README.md

 # TIMESAT GUI

-`TIMESAT GUI` is a Python-based graphical interface and workflow manager for the [TIMESAT](https://test.pypi.org/project/timesat/) package.
+`TIMESAT GUI` is a graphical user interface and workflow manager for the [TIMESAT](https://pypi.org/project/timesat/) package.
-It provides a simple web dashboard to configure, run, and visualize TIMESAT outputs.
+It provides a simple web dashboard to configure and run TIMESAT.

 ---